opal/opal/docs/unsupported_features.md

 #### Threads ####

-Javascript does not have a native `Thread` implementation, so they are not present inside Opal.
+JavaScript does not have a native `Thread` implementation, so they are not present inside Opal.
 There is a placeholder `Thread` class just to provide some small level of compatibility with libraries that expect it.
 It does not have any function.

 #### Frozen Objects ####

 Opal does not currently support frozen objects, but has placeholder methods to prevent other libraries breaking when expecting these methods.
-Opal could support frozen objects in the future once a similar implementation becomes available across Javascript runtimes.
+Opal could support frozen objects in the future once a similar implementation becomes available across JavaScript runtimes.

 #### `method_added` and `method_removed` hooks ####